lindenhutchinson/task_notifier/README.md

     python main.py
 ```

-If you just want to test out your Microsoft teams webhook, you can randomly set tasks to unread using
+If you just want to test out your Microsoft teams webhook, you can randomly set tasks to unread in main.py using
 ```
 Ontrack.set_random_tasks_unread()
 ```
-before calling
+before using
 ```
 Ontrack.get_update_msg()
 ```